johnmeade/sim-shim-js/README.md

   <script src=".../sim-shim-bundle.js"></script>
   <script defer src=".../your-file.js"></script>
   ```
+  When this attribute is present (make sure the `async` attribute is not also
+  present!), the script is run when the page is finished loading.

 * If you're using JQuery, you can import the library using JS (meaning you
   don't need to have a `<script>` tag for `sim-shim-bundle.js` in your html